Anderson Valley · Mendocino County, California

 Founder & Project Lead

-Hospitality operator Revenue strategist MBA French · American 5 languages Former pro athlete
+Hospitality operator Revenue strategist MBA French · American Former pro athlete

 Built by someone who has spent a decade inside this industry